 IMPORTANT NOTICE (7/1/2020): In accordance with guidelines from University administration, this class will be taught remotely (that is, no in person class meetings).
-I will record and post the lectures to Canvas -- there will be no live class meetings; tests and papers will be administered entirely via Canvas as well.
+I will record (on Panopto) and post the lectures to Canvas -- there will be no live class meetings; tests and papers will be administered entirely via Canvas as well.
 Office hours will be by Zoom.
-I'll post further details about the class and how things will work prior to the start of Autumn Quarter.

 Professor A. M. Gowing